markuspeitl/static-site-gen-tools/README.md

     - Add a wrapper component which does the assembling operation
     - Automatically import and add the imported component frame around the content, if the layout prop is defined
 - *permalink* property:
-    - rewrites the output path: --> just rewrite `resource.data.document.target` to save it to another location
+    - rewrites the output path: --> just rewrite `resource.document.target` to save it to another location
 - *tags* property --> mainly for adding rendered results to a collection that is available to other places of the applications
     - leverage the fragment cache to get rendered pages/fragments which can also be filtered based on data
     - the page that is "indexing" the fragments/pages/posts/etc should import and render the sub pages